 Enthesitis usually occurs in areas around the knee, elbow, hip, toes, fingertips, spine, and lower part of the foot.

-It is very likely that you will notice swelling near the areas mentioned above.
+You will likely notice swelling near the areas mentioned above.
 You will feel pain and stiffness when moving.
-There is pain in the back of his heel and it makes it difficult to climb stairs.
+There is a pain in the back of his heel, and it makes it difficult to climb stairs.

-When your condition worsens without treatment, your tendons and ligaments become thick, swollen and hard and make your movement painful and difficult.
+When your condition worsens without treatment, your tendons and ligaments become thick, swollen, and stiff, making your movement painful and difficult.